Alaska Unit Study Submitted by Ruth B.

 Study the caribou, moose, walrus, seal, and polar bears.

-Have child write animal report on selected animals (unique characteristics, habitat, awake in day or night, what it eats etc.)
+Have the child write an animal report on selected animals (unique characteristics, habitat, awake in day or night, what it eats etc.)

 Study the flower forget-me-not.
 This is the state flower of Alaska.
 Color or draw a picture of this flower.